Television Heaven (TVH) was created and designed in 2000 by Laurence Marcus.

 If you have a non-profit making fan website of your own please use the TVH email address to contact the site and TVH will be more than happy to add reciprocal links.
 Television Heaven will not link to businesses that are looking for free advertising under the assumption that TVH simply wants to raise its Search Engine rating.

 Obviously when putting together a website of this size and depth it is necessary to research numerous resources and call on an untold amount of references.
 This means utilising what is available as well as relying on the memories of those people who have been gracious enough to grant Television Heaven interviews or send emails with pieces of information that might not be available elsewhere.
 There will be unavoidable instances where something you have read here may be available elsewhere either in print or on the Internet.
 That is because Television Heaven is a factual work and not a work of fiction.
 It is inevitable that comparisons may be drawn by articles appearing here to those you may have read elsewhere.
 However, every attempt is made to avoid the wholesale reproduction of other authors work.
 All the articles on this website, unless otherwise stated are the original words of the attributed authors.
+Where references have been used every attempt is made to give due credit.
+Some authors works have been reproduced with those authors' express permission.
+Where authors have not been traced credit is given and TVH is more than happy to hear from those authors to discuss any credits inadvertently missed.

 The following websites (apart from those on the links page):

-The following people: Ian Freeman, Michael Grade, Michael Bangerter, Bernard McKenna, Anna Home, Mollie Sugden, Pete Bryden, David Edgar, Raymond P. Cusick, Matt Zimmerman, Jennifer Blanc, John Smithson, Richard Broke, Graham McCann
+The following people: Ian Freeman, Michael Grade, Michael Bangerter, Bernard McKenna, Anna Home, Mollie Sugden, Pete Bryden, David Edgar, Raymond P. Cusick, Matt Zimmerman, Jennifer Blanc, John Smithson, Richard Broke, Graham McCann.

 Every attempt has been made to make the above list as comprehensive as possible and TVH apologises for any omissions.
 If your name is not here and it should be please email TVH.

 Also a huge thank you to website designer Jonathan Karic (https://pph.me/jonkaric) for his excellent and patient work and for putting up with my constant questions and alterations.
-"If you seek monument look around you."
+"If you seek his monument look around you."